Solution

 Day-two visibility is fragmented

-Connection health, reliability, user-level insights, and per-device troubleshooting sit in separate panes, so operational problems surface one device at a time rather than at cohort level.
+Connection health, reliability, user-level insights, secure remote access evidence, and per-device troubleshooting sit in separate panes.
+Operational problems surface one device at a time rather than at cohort level.

 What changes